jamesbychance/fastAI/my_notes/04_mnist/L4_questions.md

 ### 8. **How can you apply a calculation on thousands of numbers at once, many thousands of times faster than a Python loop?**
 > Using vectorised operations through NumPy arrays or PyTorch tensors, which leverage broadcasting and are implemented in low-level languages like C/C++.
+>
-> Think of vectorized operations like this: Instead of cutting 1,000 apples one-by-one (Python loop), you place all apples on a special cutting board with 1,000 helpers who cut all apples simultaneously (vectorized operation).
+> Think of vectorized operations like this: Instead of cutting 1,000 apples one-by-one (Python loop), you place all apples on a special cutting board with 1,000 helpers who cut all apples simultaneously (vectorised operation).
+>
 > When you write ```result = my_array * 2```, you're telling the computer to multiply ALL numbers by 2 at once, not one at a time.
+>
 > This works because:
 > - Broadcasting automatically handles different-shaped arrays
 > - Low-level implementation runs optimized C/CUDA code behind the scenes
 > - Parallel processing uses specialised hardware to perform many calculations simultaneously
+>
 > This approach is essential for deep learning, as it's what makes training neural networks feasible rather than taking years to complete.